 For most people, being accepted for life insurance is as easy as answering some questions and taking a medical exam.
-Unfortunately, though, this is not the case for everyone – and especially for those who may have some type of adverse health condition such as dementia or diabetes.
+Unfortunately, though, this is not the case for everyone – and especially for those who may have some type of adverse health condition.

 Because certain health issues can cause risk to one’s life expectancy, life insurance companies will also see these as risks to the potential for paying out a claim – and in turn, they will either charge a higher premium amount, or they may even decline the applicant for coverage altogether.

 While those who have osteoarthritis are not considered to have a life-threatening condition, this issue can cause a life insurer to more closely review an applicant’s overall health history before considering him or her for coverage – depending on the situation, it could cause premiums to go up.

 What is Osteoarthritis and What Affect Can It Have on a Life Insurance Application?

 Osteoarthritis is the most common kind of arthritis.
 This type of the arthritis condition can cause the cartilage that is between one’s bone joints to wear away – which, in turn, can lead to a great deal of stiffness and discomfort.

 Some of the most common methods of treating osteoarthritis can include using over-the-counter medicines such as aspirin, Aleve, and Advil, as well as using stronger prescription medications.

 Underwriting an applicant with arthritis can be tricky.
 This is because there are many – more than 100 – different types of arthritis, as well as different levels of the conditions regarding how a person is affected.
 Therefore, there are many questions that will typically need to be answered.

 What Will the Life Insurance Underwriters Want to Know?